The managed MLflow integration with Databricks on Google Cloud requires Databricks Runtime for Machine Learning 9.1 LTS or above.

 You can simplify model deployment by registering models to the MLflow Model Registry.
 After you have registered your model, you can automatically generate a notebook for batch inference or configure the model for online serving with Serverless Real-Time Inference or Classic MLflow Model Serving on Databricks.

-This section includes instructions and examples for setting up batch predictions on Databricks.
+This section includes instructions and examples for setting up batch or streaming predictions on Databricks.

 MLflow helps you generate code for batch or streaming inference.